mantidproject/mantid/docs/source/algorithms/SaveReflectometryAscii-v1.rst

 Description
 -----------

-This algorithm saves the first spectrum of a workspace or a workspace group in ASCII format and can be used by software like Motofit.
+This algorithm saves the first spectrum of a workspace in ASCII format and can be used by software like Motofit.
+It is possible to provide a group of workspaces as input.
+In this case, each filename contains a corresponding workspace name.
 The choice of file extension defines the file format.
 In case of histogrammed input data, the resulting file will contain the bin centre for the quantity `q`.
 It is especially useful for saving reflectometry reduction data.